21511840/WEB-Scanner-V1/README.md

 Thanks for reading — enjoy exploring the tool!

-📝 Note: Usage instructions are available in the README.md file (if I remember correctly — I don't always do!).
+📝 Note: Usage instructions are available in the README.md file inside the zip folder (if I remember correctly — I don't always do!).